 - Appropriately vary individual, small and large group learning experiences

-- Arrange the learning space/classroom to alight with learning outcomes and tasks
+- Arrange the learning space/classroom to align with learning outcomes and tasks

 - Welcome feedback from students — see our resources on Classroom Assessment Techniques (CATs) and soliciting feedback, including midterm feedback